j0nas/create-awesome-app/README.md

 ## TODO

+- [ ] Use next/lint instead of custom eslint integration, drop lint-staged?
 - [ ] Tests for API endpoints
 - [ ] joi or other Swagger (UI)-generating validation library for endpoints
 - [ ] Next-auth